yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 $ go mod download golang.org/x/sys
 ```

-From there, we'll go back to the Havoc root directory and update the `makefile` with the following contents :
+From there, we'll go back to the Havoc root directory and update the `makefile` with the following contents:

 ```
 $ cd .. # We want to go back to ~/Havoc